 It should also be noted that beyond its natural wealth, Oka National Park also has an interesting historical heritage.
 That’s why I decided to focus on what is probably its most popular trail, the Calvaire Trail.

 The Calvaire Trail is a Way of the Cross which was built in 1740 on the hill of Oka.
 At that time, the Ways of the Cross were very popular in Europe and missionaries in the Montreal area decided to import this practice on the other side of the Atlantic.
-The Way of the Cross was built near the mission of Lac des Deux-Montagnes to teach the Passion of the Christ to Native people converted to Catholicism.
+The Way of the Cross was built near the mission of Lac des Deux-Montagnes to teach the Passion of the Christ to Indigenous people converted to Catholicism.

 In the next century, the Way of the Cross in Oka became one of the most popular religious pilgrimage sites in the Montreal area.
 Thousands of people came to the Calvaire celebrations in September each year and made the climb to the top three chapels singing and praying.